UPDATE: We've got a Gold Award!

 The Green Impact team is committed to ensuring our department and the way we work supports the institutional environmental sustainability policy.

 Green Impact is an initiative led by the National Union of Students.
-Our departmental senior champion is John Powell and our leads are Charlotte Lee and Charlotte Thompson-Grant
+Our departmental senior champion is John Powell and our lead is Charlotte Thompson-Grant.

 RPC - a smart building